NishanthJKumar/NishanthJKumar.github.io/_pages/research.md

 {: style="text-align: center;font-size: 100%"}

 ## Research Areas
-I'm broadly interested in enabling robots to operate robustly in long-horizon, multi-task settings like multi-object manipulation, cooking, or even household chores.
+I'm broadly interested in enabling robots to operate robustly in long-horizon, multi-task settings so that they can accomplish tasks like multi-object manipulation, cooking, or even performing household chores.
+To this end, I'm interested in combining classical AI planning and reasoning approaches with modern machine learning techniques.
+My research draws on ideas from reinforcement learning, task and motion planning (TAMP), continual learning, and neurosymbolic AI, though I've dabbled in many other sub-fields!
-Thus far, I've worked towards this goal by pursuing a range of different topics including Imitation Learning, Planning and Abstraction, Active Learning, Reinforcement Learning and Mixed Reality for Human-Robot collaboration.

 ## Publications